hanxiaomax/Learncpp_CN/docs/13-5-constructors.md

 Using `= default` is longer than writing a constructor with an empty body, but expresses better what your intentions are (To create a default constructor), and it’s safer, because it can zero-initialize members even if they have not been initialized at their declaration. `= default` also works for other special constructors, which we’ll talk about in the future.

-Best practice
+!!! success "最佳实践"

 	If you have constructors in your `class` and need a default constructor that does nothing (e.g. because all your members are initialized using non-static member initialization), use `= default`.

-Classes containing class members
+## 包含类类型成员的类

 A `class` may contain other class objects as member variables.
 By default, when the outer class is constructed, the member variables will have their default constructors called.
 This happens before the body of the constructor executes.